 Mountain Biking in the Kimberley Nature Park

-We found the trails in the Nature Park to be quite rocky and challenging, but families will enjoy the two traverses that we completed:
+We found the trails in the Nature Park to be quite rocky and challenging, but below is one traverse that we did through the nature park:

 We started from the Nordic Centre on the Spruce Trail, a multi-use double track trail that's part of the lit loop for cross-country skiing in winter.
 (Starting at the Nordic Centre allows you to start high for less height gain when traversing into the Nature Park.